eudoxia0/eudoxia0.github.io/article/_drafts/linux-on-the-fujitsu-lifebook-u729.md

 	- like the thinkpad of thinkpads
 	- i'm already a huge hipter: I just NixOS and a trackball and stumpwm
     - so this is the apotheosis of being a tech hipster

-- problems
+# Secure boot

 - secureboot
 	- things that didn't work
 	- how to disable
+- once disabling secure boot, installing nixos was easy

+# Spyware

 - weird shitty spyware thing

-- once disabling secure boot, installing nixos was easy
+# Review

+# Non-Problems

 - things that work flawlessly ootb
   - display brightness
   - sound